Online Decision Making for Trading Wind Energy: Preliminaries

 where $\card{\cdot}$ denotes the cardinality of a set.
 Note that this model does not implicitly assume a price-taker scenario.
-In fact, correlations between penalties and wind features may be captured in systems with a high penetration of this technology.
-Although the linear structure of the mapping may seem restrictive, more complex relationships can be obtained by transforming the feature space, e.g., using a Taylor approximation \citep{ban2019big}.
-Next, defining the box projection
+In fact, correlations between penalties and wind features may be captured in systems with high wind power penetration.
+Although the linear structure of the mapping may seem restrictive, more complex relationships can be obtained by transforming the feature space, e.g., using a Taylor approximation \citep{ban2019big} or a spline basis.
+Next, by defining the box projection